oceanprotocol-archive/dev-ocean/doc/sla.md

 ![SLA Dependency Model](img/SLA_DependencyModelDefinition.png)

-Any entity, organization, tribe could bundle the same conditions in order to define the different service level agreements.
-Moreover they can define and integrate new conditions by following the same pattern.
+Any entity, organization, tribe could bundle and use the same conditions in order to define different service level agreements.
+This approach provides more `granularity` and `optionality` for the service level agreement definition.
+Moreover it enable the service providers to integrate new conditions using the same pattern.

 ## Components